WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="BLA">
   <summary><h4 style="display:inline-block">Blacksburg Network (BLA)</h4></summary>
-  The <a href="benchmarks/network-blacksburg.html">BLA</a> Blacksburg Network (BLA) consists of thirty-five pipes of which twelve have fixed diameters, one reservoir with a fixed head of 715.56 m, and thirty demand nodes.
+  The <a href="benchmarks/network-blacksburg.html">Blacksburg Network (BLA)</a> consists of thirty-five pipes of which twelve have fixed diameters, one reservoir with a fixed head of 715.56 m, and thirty demand nodes.
 A universal Hazen-Williams coefficient of 120 is applied to all the pipes under consideration.
 The pressure requirement of each node is limited within a specified range under the single loading condition.
 The minimum pressure head for each node is 30 m, while the maximum pressure head varies from node to node and is provided in Table BLA.1.
 Table BLA.2 shows commercially available diameters and the corresponding unit costs.
 Figure 5 depicts the layout of BLA.

   <div id="bla-tab-diameter-costs"></div>
   <script type="text/javascript">insertTable("bla-tab-diameter-costs", "../static/benchmarks/network-blacksburg/bla-design_problem.csv", "Table BLA.1: Diameter options and associated unit costs.");</script>